MedelDomingo/first-todo-list-app/README.md

-This the first todo list app!
+This is my first todo list app using React JS